bestbrk/istock via Getty Images

 While NLU is concerned with computer reading comprehension, NLG focuses on enabling computers to write human-like text responses based on data inputs.

-NLG is used in text-to-speech applications, driving generative AI tools like ChatGPT to create human-like responses to a host of user queries.
+NLG is used in text-to-speech applications, driving generative AI (GenAI) tools like ChatGPT and Gemini to create human-like responses to a host of user queries.

-One of the most promising use cases for these tools is sorting through and making sense of unstructured EHR data, a capability relevant across a plethora of use cases.
+One of the most promising use cases for these tools is sorting through and making sense of unstructured EHR data, a capability relevant across a plethora of applications.

-Currently, a handful of health systems and academic institutions are using NLP tools.
-The University of California, Irvine, is using the technology to bolster medical research, and Mount Sinai has incorporated NLP into its web-based symptom checker.
+Currently, a handful of health systems are using NLP tools.
+NorthShore -- Edward-Elmhurst Health deployed the technology within its emergency departments to tackle social determinants of health, and Mount Sinai has incorporated NLP into its web-based symptom checker.

-NLU has been less widely used, but researchers are investigating its potential healthcare use cases, particularly those related to healthcare data mining and query understanding.
+NLU has been less widely used, but researchers are investigating its potential use cases, particularly those related to chatbots for healthcare communication.

-In particular, research published in Multimedia Tools and Applications in 2022 outlines a framework that leverages ML, NLU, and statistical analysis to facilitate the development of a chatbot for patients to find useful medical information.
+In particular, research published in Multimedia Tools and Applications in 2022 outlines a framework that relies on ML, NLU and statistical analysis to facilitate the development of a chatbot for patients to find useful medical information.

 The authors further indicated that failing to account for biases in the development and deployment of an NLP model can negatively impact model outputs and perpetuate health disparities.
 Privacy is also a concern, as regulations dictating data use and privacy protections for these technologies have yet to be established.